 Formerly known as The Blogger Network, Monumetric is great for bloggers who have outgrown the Adsense platform and are looking for something a bit more profitable.
-Monumetric has gone out of their way to appeal to high-traffic bloggers and to siphon them away from Adsense.
+Monumetric has gone out of its way to appeal to high-traffic bloggers and siphon them away from Adsense.
 Here’s how they’re fighting for your business:

 High Payouts – If you’ve got 10,000 users or more per month on your blog and you’re running Adsense, switching to Monumetric will almost certainly result in an immediate increase in income.

-The look and feel of their ads are nothing unique when compared to other display ad networks, but they pay more.
+The look and feel of their ads are nothing unique compared to other display ad networks, but they pay more.
 And, well, that’s kind of all that matters when it comes to monetizing your blog.

 Our Favorite Mediavine Quality: Because their platform revolves around publishers, they will bend over backward to ensure you’re turning a generous profit from your blog.
 They even have SEO experts on staff ready to help you tweak your blog to maximize your rankings in Google.
-And this actually makes sense because if they can help increase the traffic to your blog, you will end up making them more money in the long run.
+And this actually makes sense because if they can help increase the traffic to your blog, you will make them more money in the long run.

-When you work with AdThrive you have to run a minimum of 3 ad units on each page and, when using their wrapper integration, they will have full control over the size(s) and type(s) of ads that are displayed.
+When you work with AdThrive, you have to run a minimum of 3 ad units on each page and, when using their wrapper integration, they will have full control over the size(s) and type(s) of ads that are displayed.